 Worldwide Chair and Chief Executive Officer for Burson-Marsteller | Chairman, PBS Board

-Don serves as Chair of the Board of Directors of PBS, the U.S. Public Broadcasting Service, and is a member of the Board of Directors of Meredith Corporation.
-He also serves on the Boards of The Urban Institute, the News Literacy Project, Project Word, the PR Council, the Arthur F. Burns Fellowship, the Reuters Editorial Advisory Board.
-Don served on The University of North Carolina at Chapel Hill Board of Visitors and was inducted into the North Carolina Halls of Fame in Journalism, Advertising and Public Relations.
+Don serves as Chair of the Board of Directors of PBS, the U.S. Public Broadcasting Service, and is a member of the Board of Directors of the publicly traded company Meredith Corporation.
+He also serves on the Boards of The Urban Institute, the News Literacy Project, Project Word, the PR Council, the Better Angels Society, the Arthur F. Burns Fellowship and the Reuters Editorial Advisory Board.
+Don served on The University of North Carolina at Chapel Hill Board of Visitors and was inducted into the North Carolina Media and Journalism Hall of Fame.

-Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science and a J.D. from The University of Virginia School of Law.
+Don received a B.A. from The University of North Carolina at Chapel Hill (Phi Beta Kappa), a Master’s in International Relations from the London School of Economics and Political Science (Rotary Scholar) and a J.D. from The University of Virginia School of Law.
 He and his wife, Nancy Bard, have two sons and live in Washington, D.C.

 In addition to chairing the PBS Board, Don serves as Chair of the PBS Executive Committee and serves on the Finance, Nominating and Corporate Governance, National Policy Advisory, and Diversity Advisory committees.
 He also serves on the PBS Foundation Board and as a member of its Endowment Fund Committee.